Rafik Yousef

-Rafik Mohamad Yousef (رفيق محمد يوسف; 27 August 1974 - 17 September 2015) was an Iraqi Kurdish terrorist who was tried and convicted for plotting to assassinate the Prime Minister of Iraq during his visit to Germany in 2004.
+Rafik Mohamad Yousef (رفيق محمد يوسف; 27 August 1974 - 17 September 2015) was an Iraqi terrorist who was tried and convicted for plotting to assassinate the Prime Minister of Iraq during his visit to Germany in 2004.
 After eight years imprisonment, he was released and on 17 September 2015, Yousef was shot and killed when he attacked a Berlin Police officer with a knife.

 Early life and education

 Rafik Yousef was born in Baghdad to a family of Sunni Kurds in 1974.
 He was imprisoned in Iraq for over two years under Saddam Hussein's rule.

 Career

 After his release from prison, Yousef immigrated to Germany in 1996, at the age of 22, living in Mannheim and later in Berlin-Gropiusstadt, where he started a construction business.
 He had a German travel document.
 People who knew him described him as an "insane and harried" person for his short, violent temper; he was also threatened to be banned from a Berlin mosque because of his radical statements.